-Starting out from the Quay Westport you use the Great Western Greenway to Newport.
-Once you leave Newport the official “timed” part of the challenge begins.
+Starting from The Quay, Westport you use the Great Western Greenway to Newport.
+Once you leave Newport the real challenge begins.
 You will trek through the magnificent Furnace lakes (the road is still mostly tared but more like a Dual Cabbage-Way with grass grown down the middle), then its onto the Western Way keep your eyes open to take in the unbelievable views of Lough Feeagh, Clewbay, Clare Island and Croagh Patrick in the distance….

 The Western Way is where the fun really begins so once you turn off the Dual-Cabbage way you are on the Western Way trail heading towards the Bangor trail.
 This is a passage of gravel trail up through Shramore woods.
 You will pass the Bothy for the first time and along the banks of Black River, here the going gets tough, you will have a long pull up the drags on the local known Letterkeen walk route (its class).